 Students will examine the significant role that project management plays in the successful completion of an information technology project.
-The skills, tools, and best practices used to effectively manage a project from its inception to successful closure will be discussed.
-Students will learn how to control the scope, time, cost, and quality of projects, and gain hands-on experience using project management software.
+Discusses the skills, tools and best practices used to effectively manage a project from its inception to successful closure.
+Students will learn how to control the scope, time, cost and quality of projects and gain hands-on experience using project management software.

 Prerequisite: MIS 1050 or MIS 1600

 Examines the various tools and methodologies for the development and implementation of a business information system.
 Students will also examine the logical and physical organizations of data in an enterprise database.
-The systems approach is covered in detail in conjunction with current concepts of systems analysis and design.
-The life cycle concept, the importance of implementing controls during the planning, analysis, design, implementation, and evaluation phases of a management information system to solve business management problems are highlighted.
+Covers the systems approach in detail, in conjunction with current concepts of systems analysis and design.
+Highlights the life cycle concept, the importance of implementing controls during the planning, analysis, design, implementation and evaluation phases of a management information system to solve business management problems.

 Various topics in management information systems.
 These may be one-time or occasional course offerings.